RafaelDuque049/RafaelDuque049/README.md

 - 👋 Hi, I’m Rafael Pereira Duque Da Silva, and i was born in 2005.
-- 👀 I’m interested in learn Python(mainly machine learning and AI), Database, JavaScript and React JS.
+- 👀 I’m interested in learn Python(mainly machine learning and AI) and Front-End(HTML, CSS JAVASCRIPT/REACT.JS).
 - 🌱 I’m currently learning Html, Css and JavaScript/Node.JS.
 - 💞️ I’m looking to collaborate on back-end.
-- 📫 You can find me on my Instagram: https://www.instagram.com/rafael_duque04/

 <!---
 RafaelDuque049/RafaelDuque049 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.